1959 Escuminac disaster: Impact and aftermath

 In the days after the storm, the Royal Canadian Air Force and Royal Canadian Mounted Police operated search and rescue missions, while families waited on the beach.
 The Canadian Red Cross set up headquarters in Escuminac to assist the victims.
 Due to storm fatalities, 24 adults became widows, and 83 children lost their fathers.
 As a result, the New Brunswick Fishermen's Disaster Fund was created to assist the families.
-The fund raised $400,000 in a few months from donations from throughout Canada, as well as Pope John XXIII and Queen Elizabeth II, the latter who was on a tour of the country at the time.
+The fund raised $400,000 in a few months from donations from throughout Canada, as well as Pope John XXIII and Queen Elizabeth II, the latter of whom was on a tour of the country at the time.